jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

 :red:`RED`: make it fail
 =================================================================================

-I add a test for a float_ (floating point decimal numbers)
+I add a test for a float_ (binary floating point decimal numbers)

 .. code-block:: python
   :lineno-start: 43